awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/control-access-using-iam.md

 ### Example: Require a Launch Template<a name="policy-example-launch-template"></a>

-The following policy grants IAM users permissions to create and update Auto Scaling groups on one condition\.
-They must use a launch template and specify the version of the launch template the group uses to launch instances\.
+The following policy grants IAM users permissions to create and update Auto Scaling groups, provided that they use a launch template and specify the version of the launch template that the group uses to launch instances\.
 Each instance uses the user\-specified launch template version during launch\.
 Users may access the Amazon EC2 resources specified in the launch template\.

 ```
 {